 Plan view can be accessed from either a site's dashboard or sidebar.

 When loading plan view for the first time you will see all of the floors listed on the site in the left side panel.
 The first floor will be selected.
 If there are floors with a floor plan already uploaded it will select that floor and load up that plan automatically.
 If there are no floors created on the site then you can create a floor using grid view.

 In the center of the screen will be the upload dialog unless a floor plan has already been uploaded for that floor in which case it should load that floor plan.
 Floor plans can be uploaded through this dialog by either dragging a file from your file explorer onto the dotted area or by clicking the "Select files" button and choosing your file.
-Currently we only accept PDF files which are 25MB or less in size.
+Currently we only accept single page vector based PDF files which are 25MB or less in size.

 When a valid file has been selected to be uploaded the details of the file will be displayed in the input area.
 There will also be an input to set the scale for the floor plan before it is uploaded.
 Once the information has been confirmed and a scale has been set click the "Upload" button to begin uploading the file to the cloud.